haifengkao/ResumableCombine/README.md

 subscription.resume()
 ```

-Assign that will request one item at a time
+Assign that will request one item at a time.
 ```swift
 class SomeObject {
     var value: Int = -1 {